 Coming up performances:

-NoaNoa is a solo in which Noa Dar relates to the dancer she was 20 and even 40 years ago.
-The dialogue between the two surfaces a very basic, primal urge to move, which elicits an exploration of memories engraved in the body.
-Observing the body as an archive of its own experiences, leads to a search of what has remained, and of what is presently active in it.
-In the intimate space between body and memory, the movement reverberates between what exists, what comes into being and what fades away.
+NoaNoa is a solo in which choreographer Noa Dar relates to the dancer she was 10, 20 and 40 years ago.
+The dialogue between her multiple selves’ raises a basic and primal urge to move, eliciting an exploration of memories engraved in her body.
+The work observes the body as an archive of its own experiences, leading to a search of what remains.
+In the intimate space between body and memory, the movement reverberates between what exists, what fades away, and what evolves.

 Interview with Noa Dar on 'Ynet': Click here (Hebrew)